kube-rs/website/docs/controllers/object.md

 This is functionally similar way to deriving `CustomResource` on an incomplete struct, but using (possibly) dynamic api parameters.

+!!! warning "Dynamic Partial Typing vs Derived Typing"

+    Dynamic partial typing is an older, cumbersome method that struggles with core apis (that does not follow the spec/status) model.
+If you actually have a type, consider using the newer [derived typed resources](#derived-resource) setup to avoid using the dynamic api.

 ### Dynamic new_with constructors

 !!! warning "Partial or dynamic typing always needs additional type information"